thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 });
 ```

-Developers may use JavaScript to add inline styles to an element only when the values will not be known ahead of
-time, such as when changing the position of an element during a drag-and-drop event.
+Developers may use JavaScript to add inline styles to an element only when the values will not be known ahead of time, such as when changing the position of an element during a drag-and-drop event.

-When jQuery is implemented as part of a Build Kit or other deliverable, use the hide() and show() functions in
-jQuery to toggle the display property of an element, which adds an inline style.
-All other visual changes must be
-made by changing class names.

 #### Binding

-Use "js-" prefixed classes (or data attributes such as data-js="something", data-component="component-name") for JavaScript hooks.
+Use data attributes such as data-hook="something", data-component="component-name") for JavaScript hooks, rather than binding to classes or IDs.
-Don't style these, and don't bind JavaScript other classes or IDs.

-## Resources

-* [Sass Meister](http://sassmeister.com/) is an online IDE that on-the-fly shows what CSS Sass outputs when compiled.

-## To do
+## CSS Architecture/Organization

-- [ ] Create Sass rules for mixins, extends, placeholders (should we even use extends, placeholders, and nesting?)
-- [ ] Create rules/variables for z-index scale
-- [ ] Create rules for naming media queries in Sass
-- [ ] Create rules for no-js styling
-- [ ] Rules/process for IE<9 in responsive/mobile-first sites
-- [ ] Decide about linting and which rules to apply
-- [ ] Standards for self-hosted webfonts and vendor-hosted webfonts
-- [ ] Rules for Sass variable naming ($type-small or $fontsize-small vs $font-small, etc, colors, ...) [property]-[value]--[variant/component] (e.g. $color-gray-light)
-- [ ] Think about how to bundle our styles - 1 file, multiple?
-Try for 3 or fewer css references per page (all, section, page)
-- [ ] Consider prefixing helpers/utility with u-, and mixins with m-
-- [ ] Consider whether component isolation may be a better approach than abstracting reusable objects.
-Maybe objects should be a very limited set of single responsibility classes/modules (e.g. pipe list)
-- [ ] Consider prefixing state selectors with "is-", (e.g. .is-open)
-- [ ] Add information about using [`gulp-combine-media-queries`](https://www.npmjs.org/package/gulp-combine-media-queries/) to keep compiled CSS media queries all in one place.
-(Note: currently this plugin breaks sass sourcemaps)
+Global files must be included first so that they may be overwritten by more specific styles.
+Style sheets referenced by conditional comments (usually browser-specific files) should be included last.

+We'll organize our CSS based on a SMACSS approach (Scalable and Modular Architecture for CSS).

+* **Settings:** Variables, conditionals, mixins, functions *[preprocessor only]*
+* **Base:** normalize, type selectors (unclassed html elements - html, body, p, ul, headings, etc), and universals (e.g. setting box-sizing globally)
+* **Layout:** page layout including header, footer, main content, sidebars, wrappers, generic containers, and grids
+* **Modules:** modular UI components, including OOCSS structural abstractions (media object, etc) and module-specific states (.is-module-expanded).
+Most of the CSS for a site will be in this layer.
+* **Theme:** optional layer for how modules may look in a specific context (line of business, user configurable, etc - e.g. .theme .module)
+* **Helpers:** generally applicable helper and state rules - cannot be overwritten (only apply these when you absolutely want the properties, e.g. .float-left)

+Note regarding state rules: general rules that are globally applicable, such as .is-visually-hidden, should be included in the helpers layer.